spcourse/python/en/loops/while/contents.md

 # While-loops

-While-loops work slightly different from for loops.
-On this pages we will show how while-loops work, how they differ from for-loops and when to use which type of loop.
+While-loops work slightly differently from for loops.
+On this page we will show how while-loops work, how they differ from for-loops and when to use which type of loop.

 ## How to use while-loops.